Qumulo/file_transfer_tool/README.md

  which is another WSGI server.
 Starting and running using `gunicorn` is simple:

      pip install gunicorn
-     gunicorn -b 0.0.0.0:8000 -w 4 manage:app
+     gunicorn -b 0.0.0.0:8000 -w 4 --threads 4 --access-logfile ~/ftt_log.txt manage:app

-will start the server with four workers at port 8000.
+will start the server with four workers with four threads per worker at port 8000.

 If you want to go uWSGI/nginx route, a good 'how to' document for ubuntu can be found [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-14-04).